 Mikel L. Stout, lawyer member of the Commission, is in private practice with Foulston Siefkin LLP in Wichita.
 He received his B.S. from Kansas State University in 1958 and his LL.B., with distinction, from the University of Kansas in 1961.
 Stout was a member of the Order of the Coif and associate editor of the University of Kansas Law Review.
-His professional activities include the American College of Trial Lawyers (Regent 2000-2004) (Secretary 2004-2005) (Treasurer 2005-2006); (President-Elect 2006-2007); Kansas Association of Defense Counsel

-(President 1983-84); Wichita Bar Association (President 1987-88); Kansas Bar Foundation (President 1991-93); Civil Justice Reform Act Advisory Committee for the United States District Court for the District of Kansas (co-chair 1991-1995); and member of the American Bar Association.
+His professional activities include the American College of Trial Lawyers (Regent 2000-2004) (Secretary 2004-2005) (Treasurer 2005-2006); (President-Elect 2006-2007); (President 2007-2008); Kansas Association of Defense Counsel (President 1983-84); Wichita Bar Association (President 1987-88); Kansas Bar Foundation (President 1991-93); Civil Justice Reform Act Advisory Committee for the United States District Court for the District of Kansas (co-chair 1991-1995); and member of the American Bar Association.
 In community activities, Stout was president of Wichita Festival, Inc. 1978-79, and captain of the Wichita Wagonmasters 1982-83 and Admiral Windwagon Smith XXVIII 2001-02.
 He has been a member of the Commission since January 1984.

 William B. Swearer, a lawyer member of the Commission, graduated from Princeton University in 1951 and the University of Kansas School of Law in 1955.
 He served with the United States Army (artillery) in Korea in 1952-53.
 He is of counsel to the law firm of Martindell, Swearer and Shaffer, LLP, of Hutchinson, Kansas.
 He has practiced law in Hutchinson since 1955.
 Swearer served as a member (1979-92) and as chair (1987-92) of the Kansas Board of Discipline for Attorneys, and currently serves on the Review Committee.
 He has been active in the Kansas Bar Association, having served on various committees, as one of the Association's representatives to the House of Delegates of the American Bar Association (1995-2000), and as president of the Association (1992-93).
 He received Outstanding Service Awards in 1977 and 1979 and the 2002 Distinguished Service Award from the Kansas Bar Association.
 He is a member of the Reno County, Kansas and American Bar Associations, as well as a member of the Kansas Bar Foundation and the American Bar Foundation (state chair, 1997-2001).
-Swearer has been active in his community where he has served as president of the Hutchinson Chamber of Commerce and as a board member of the Hutchinson Hospital Corporation, Health Care, Inc., the Hutchinson Hospital Foundation, and the Hutchinson Library.
-He currently serves as an elder of Northminister Presbyterian Church.
-He was appointed to the Commission in July 2003.
+Swearer has been active in his community where he has served as president of the Hutchinson Chamber of Commerce and as a board member of the Hutchinson Hospital Foundation, and the Hutchinson Library.
+He currently serves as a trustee of Wesley Towers, Inc. He has been a member of the Commission since July 2003.

 Carolyn A. Tillotson, a lay member of the commission from Leavenworth, is a native of Little Rock, Arkansas.
 She received a bachelor's degree in English from the University of Arkansas.
 She has served as Leavenworth City Commissioner, Leavenworth Mayor, and Kansas State Senator for Leavenworth and Jefferson Counties.
 She is a former newspaper reporter and editor and a former health care public relations director.
 She is a CASA volunteer.
-She was appointed to the Commission in May 2004.
+She has been a member of the Commission since May 2004.